Denosumab (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicine can affect how denosumab works.
-Tell your doctor if you are using medicine that weakens your immune system, such as a steroid or cancer medicine.
+- Some medicines can affect how denosumab works.
+Tell your doctor if you are also using medicine that weakens your immune system, including a steroid or cancer medicine.

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Use an effective form of birth control to keep from getting pregnant.
-If you receive Xgeva®, continue the birth control for at least 5 months after the last dose.
+Use an effective form of birth control during treatment with this medicine and for at least 5 months after the last dose.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, anemia, blood clotting problems, cancer, or low blood calcium levels.
-Tell your doctor if you have had surgery or problems with your digestive system that might keep your body from absorbing nutrients, or if you have had problems or surgery on your thyroid or parathyroid glands.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, diabetes, gum disease, allergy to latex, or a history of fractures.
+Tell your doctor if you have problems with your thyroid, parathyroid, or digestive system.

 - This medicine may cause the following problems:

-- You must have regular dental exams while you are being treated with this medicine.
-Tell your dentist that you are using this medicine.
-Do not have a tooth pulled or have other dental work.
+- This medicine can cause jaw problems.
+You must have regular dental exams while you are being treated with this medicine.
+Tell your dentist that you are receiving this medicine.
+Practice good oral hygiene.